 The emergence of new types of financial records, the creation of institutional procedures, and the birth of a bureaucratic corps in a society in which accountability had been largely social and moral represent key developments in the history of the later Middle Ages.
 The colloquium will explore the multifaceted reality of administrative accountability in Western Europe, c.
 1200-1450.
 Because the renewed interest in the subject makes methodological exchanges all the more timely, the colloquium will provide a venue for testing new approaches to the sources.
 Special attention will be given to underexplored archival documents, such as the castellany accounts (computi) of late-medieval Savoy, and to topics that have hitherto received less attention, such as the social impact of institutional consolidation.
 Comparisons with better-known texts, such as the English pipe rolls, are also encouraged.

 The colloquium is organised in the frame of the European Research Council Starting Grant no. 638436, ‘Record-keeping, fiscal reform, and the rise of institutional accountability in late-medieval Savoy: a source-oriented approach’ (University of Bucharest)

-The colloquium papers, which will collected in an edited volume published with an international academic press, should reflect original, unpublished research.
-The authors will be given the opportunity to revise their contributions for publication.
+The colloquium papers will be collected in an edited volume published with an international academic press.